dsohk/rancher-devsecops-workshop/docs/part-3.md

 To view the job and it's status, click on Status inside the job.

-In the illustration below, under `build history` you will find `#1` which indicated our first build job and green check mark indicated job is completed successfully.
+In Jenkins UI, at left hand bottom of UI, under `Build History` you will find `#1` which indicated our first build job and `green` check mark indicated job is completed successfully.

 ![ First Job pos in Rancher UI](./images/part2-jenkins-ui-job-build-status.png)